mkedmonds/softwareDevelopment/README.md

     * Problem: Jquery ajax programing not updating the site page

     * Soulution: After looking through stack overflow and console.log errors I found that I needed to run my site on my localhost server, not just from the folder.

+Tuesday - 9:30 -

+    * Completely redo the coding I've alrady done to suite last minute requirements

+    * Students that have not sent their goal statements will result to the default group statement

+    * Begin designing site:

+        - Ensure wording is readable
+        - Create GitHub link to site

+    * Assignment page has also been created